 Can Red Yeast Rice Supplements Naturally Lower My Cholesterol?

-Are you looking for an alternative to prescription statins to help lower cholesterol?
-Then, consider red yeast rice supplements.
+Are you looking for an alternative to prescription statins to help lower cholesterol†?
+Many people consider red yeast rice supplements†.
 Individuals with high cholesterol have a build-up of cholesterol, which narrows the arteries (atherosclerosis), making it difficult for enough blood to flow through your veins and increasing the risk of heart disease, heart attack and stroke.
-Michael Chapman, MD, Cooper Clinic Platinum (concierge) Physician, discusses red yeast rice supplement benefits and why this dietary supplement might be worth exploring as a statin substitute.
+Michael Chapman, MD, Cooper Clinic Platinum (concierge) Physician, discusses red yeast rice supplement benefits and why patients sometimes want to explore it as a statin substitute†.

 High Cholesterol and Its Correlation with Health Risks